Northern Ireland First Minister Paul Givan quits in Brexit protocol protest

 “The consent principle is a cornerstone of the Belfast Agreement and it is my earnest desire that all sections of the community will soon be able to give consent to the restoration of a fully functioning executive, through a resolution to the issues that have regrettably brought us to this point.”

-There was emotion in Mr Givan’s voice as he said: “Most of all I want to thank my family, especially my wife Emma.
+There was emotion in Mr Givan’s voice as he added: “Most of all I want to thank my family, especially my wife Emma.

 “It’s often those that we are close to in our families that feel the pressure, even more so than those of us in frontline politics.